State Trainings and Workshops

-Local -Check with local government offices to find out about licences in a particular area.
+Local -Check with local government offices to find out about licenses in a particular area.

 State - If you want to start a business entity which provides legal separation between you and your business, this paperwork is filed online with the Montana Secretary of State.
 You may want to set up an LLC, especially if you have employees or plan to buy property in the future.
 Setting up a business entity also provides a level of professionalism which can be particularly helpful in securing commercial clients.
 The cost is $70 for the first year and $20 each year thereafter.

 Federal -Register for a federal tax ID number so you can keep your social security number safe.
 When working with commercial clients, they may want you to fill out a W9, which will require your name and federal tax ID number.

-Specialty - Some industries require special licences.
+Specialty - Some industries require special licenses.
 You can see what is required in the state of Montana on the link below.

 Independent Contractors Exemptions Certificate- This is not a license but is sometimes required for commercial cleaning or state contracts.
-It certifies you are an independent contractor and waives your ability to file a workers comp claim against the busienss or insurance claim against a resident should you become injured while working at a personal residence. ntractors Exemption Certificate
+It certifies you are an independent contractor and waives your ability to file a workers comp claim against the business or insurance claim against a resident should you become injured while working at a personal residence. ntractors Exemption Certificate